No1Evil/CGI-Restaurant/README.md

 Yet I have implemented all in user services, but perfectly it is better to implement it in permissions to keep single-responsibility.

+Latest Spring-grpc-client has @ImportGrpcClients and I have dealt with error that it doesn’t create beans automatically, and it took me so much time to fix, but nothing.
+So I have considered to make a beans for each stub instead.
+Actually, I have managed to fix this.
+Don’t really know why wasn't it working, but the error with "no beans found for..." still shows up, maybe due to IntelliJ cache.

 #### Fjodor Tsumakov